1911416-GuoYuhan/SchoenbAt/README.md

 # SchoenbAt

 *SchoenbAt* is a method for approximating dot-product kernelized attention under Schoenberg's theorem.
 It can act as a drop-in replacement for dot-product kernelized attention (e.g., exp(x·y) for Softmax attention) in any model architecture.
 This repository provides the official implementation of SchoenbAt and its application to Transformers.
+If you use our code, please cite the paper "Guo Y, Ding L, Yang Y, et al. SchoenbAt: Rethinking Attention with Polynomial basis[J]. arXiv preprint arXiv:2505.12252, 2025.".

 ## Installation